alexgoller/openwbmqtt/README.md

+# Maintenance fork of the openwbmqtt addon for HomeAssistant, use at your own risk

+This repo has been forked from the original repo to add bugfixes to the OpenWB 1.x branch that is no longer maintained by OpenWB.

 ### Since openWB2 is out for some time, I archive this repo.
 Feel free to fork if you still need it.

 ### If you're on openWB2, look here --> https://github.com/a529987659852/openwb2mqtt